 Frugal gifts for the home cook

 I bought myself a set of prep bowls on a whim and you know what?
 I love them.
 They get used all the time.
-My set is similar to the melamine set shown.
+The measurement markings are handy.
 And because the bowls nest, they only take up a small corner of my utensil drawer.